by Jennifer Keith, R.Ac Acupuncturist

 What you might not know is there could be an explanation for why you’re feeling this way and acupuncture could be the answer you’re looking for.

 In Traditional Chinese Medicine, the ability to concentrate relies heavily on having an abundance of vital energy (Qi) in your body.
-In order to cultivate this vital energy we need to ensure our digestion is in good working order.
-If not you may end up with excessive dampness, phlegm or mucous build-up.
+In order to cultivate this vital energy, we need to ensure our digestion is in good working order.
+If not you may end up with excessive dampness, phlegm or mucus build-up.
 These factors will prevent energy from rising to our heads, thus leading to a lack of nourishment required for clear mental activity.

-The most common disrupters of our digestion comes from a poor diet and/or over consumption of foods, especially those which are sweet, greasy or dairy based.
+The most common disrupters of our digestion come from a poor diet and/or over consumption of foods, especially those which are sweet, greasy or dairy-based.
 Even healthy foods such as nuts or raw vegetables can wreak havoc on our systems if over-consumed.
 Signs of poor digestion can be exhibited by bloating, loose stools, poor appetite or fatigue.
 Those with dampness or phlegm may additionally notice symptoms of heaviness, sinus problems, cloudy urine or be expelling visible phlegm.
 You may also notice symptoms are worse during rainy or damp weather.

 Furthermore, the energy needed to fuel your body comes from the air we breathe and the foods we consume.
 So, if the foods we’re eating are creating poor digestion, your body will need to work harder to digest and take away from energy going elsewhere in the body, including the brain.
 We also use the food we eat to replenish energy and essence we lose in everyday activities.
 We use this energy to manufacture “marrow” which nourishes the brain.
 Again if the brain is not being nourished it will not function at full capacity.

 Another important factor in brain health is a smooth and unobstructed flow of blood to the brain.
 If your blood is not as abundant as it should be or circulating through the body effectively it will not be as successful at reaching and nourishing the brain.
-Deficient blood can be brought on by a trauma, chronic illness, over-exertion or a poor diet.
+Deficient blood can be brought on by trauma, chronic illness, over-exertion or a poor diet.
 Sufferers may appear pale, experience dizziness, or present with dry skin, hair and nails.
-An obstruction of blood flow can be brought on by stress or emotions, trauma, poor flow of energy or blood, environmental factors like excessive heat or cold, diet or lifestyle habits.
+Obstruction of blood flow can be brought on by stress or emotions, trauma, poor flow of energy or blood, environmental factors like excessive heat or cold, diet or lifestyle habits.
 Signs of obstructed flow might include darkness of skin, sharp/stabbing pain in a fixed location, purple lips, nails or tongue or hard masses.

 As mentioned above, stress and emotions can take a toll on our bodies and cause the energy in our body to stagnate.
 If there is a stagnation in the body blood won’t be able to circulate as it should and won’t reach the brain for nourishment.